-A pelvic exenteration is the most extreme pelvic surgery you can get, whereby pretty much everything is removed, usually due to a return of cancerous growths after radiation or chemotherapy.
+A pelvic exenteration is the most extreme pelvic surgery you can get, whereby almost all pelvic organs are removed, usually due to a return of cancerous growths after radiation or chemotherapy.

 Structures and organs removed in a pelvic exenteration